TDOC Investors Have Opportunity to Lead Teladoc Health, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., July 28, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Teladoc Health, Inc. ("Teladoc" or the "Company") (NYSE: TDOC).
+LOS ANGELES, Aug.
+2, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Teladoc Health, Inc. ("Teladoc" or the "Company") (NYSE: TDOC).

 Class Period: October 28, 2021 – April 27, 2022